Need the perfect Alaska Itinerary for your upcoming trip? I’ve got you covered.

 This trip was planned in the summer on purpose.
 We wanted to experience the daylight that goes all night long!
 However, you can use this Alaska itinerary in any other season.

-I can promise you that if you have a trip planned or are even just thinking about visiting Alaska, you’re going to love it.
+I can promise you that if you have a trip planned to the 49th state in the United States or are even just thinking about visiting Alaska, you’re going to love it.
 Alaska is a wonderful vacation spot to get close to nature and have some fun adventures!
+I hope all of you future travelers to Alaska find this itinerary helpful.

 Psst…In this Alaska itinerary, be prepared for quite a bit of driving.
 This didn’t bother us too much because the majority of our drives had incredible scenery.
 However, Alaska is HUGE.
 So, to get anywhere you’ll either need to fly, drive or take the train.
 If you don’t care too much about driving in the beautiful scenery, this trip may be just the perfect one for you!